COS214-Project-2024/CIV-0/README.md

    - Requires linear history (no merge commits).

 3. **`feature/*`**:
-   - **Create sub-branches** from a feature branch for specific tasks.
+   - You can commit directly to the feature branch, or if preferred, create sub-branches for specific tasks.
-   - You must submit a pull request to merge a subtask back into the main feature branch.
-Only one review is required, and you can review it yourself.
-   - Once all subtasks are complete, a pull request is required to merge the feature branch into `dev`.
+   - Once the feature is complete, a pull request is required to merge the feature branch into `dev`.

 4. **`hotfix/*`**:
-   - You can push directly to a `hotfix/*` branch.
+   - You can push directly to a `hotfix/*` branch, or if preferred, create sub-branches for specific tasks.
    - You must create a pull request to merge into `dev` and `main`.

 This system ensures code is integrated smoothly while maintaining flexibility for individual developers during feature development.